fieldtrip/website/workshop/practicalmeeg2025/handson_artifacts.md

     cfg.artfctdef.eog.cutoff = 20;
     cfg = ft_artifact_eog(cfg, data);

-The artifact score is computed by preprocessing each channel, z-transforming it,and summing over all channels.
+The artifact score is computed by preprocessing each channel, z-transforming it, and summing over all channels.
 Therefore it depends on the number of channels that "see" the artifact.
 Consequently, a different threshold is needed for the cutoff depending on the number of channels.
 Are you finding the same artifacts as before?
 {% include markup/end %}

 ### Simple thresholding to identify artifacts